 The announced price is $3,499, higher even than the rumored $2,999 price point (and much higher than competing products).
 Apple justifies the price by saying that a comparable spatial audio system, gigantic high-resolution display and computer would be far more costly.

-Prospective customers will be able to order Vision Pro early next year, Apple said.
+Prospective customers for the high-end headset will be able to order Vision Pro early next year, Apple said.